Iran grants environmental activist Morad Tahbaz bail

 But when Mrs Zaghari-Ratcliffe was freed in March, Mr Tahbaz was released from prison for just 48 hours.

-His daughter said she was glad he has been granted furlough "to allow him to receive the medical attention he urgently needs".
+His daughter, who lives in the UK, said she was glad he has been granted furlough "to allow him to receive the medical attention he urgently needs".

+She has urged the UK government to continue to fight for his "unconditional release".

+She said: "My father is a UK-born national and he should have been on the flight with Nazanin four months ago.
+Home is not in Iran, home is with his children."

 Mr Tahbaz was arrested in 2018 and accused of working as a spy by the Iranian government.

-He was in Iran tracking endangered animals when he was arrested along with a group of other conservationists.
+He was in Iran tracking endangered animals when he was arrested in a crackdown on environmental activists, along with a group of other conservationists.

+Mr Tahbaz and his colleagues were given 10-year prison sentences on vague charges of spying for the US and undermining Iranian security.

 The 66-year old, who has had cancer, was allowed out of jail for 48 hours when Nazanin Zaghari-Ratcliffe flew home to the UK in March.

+The Iranian authorities have prevented him from receiving medical care for several serious health conditions, says Amnesty International.

+Mr Tabhaz's wife, Vida, 64, travelled to Iran after he was detained and was placed under travel ban, meaning she has been unable to leave the country.

-It is believed his release may have been complicated by the fact he also holds US citizenship.
+It is believed Mr Tabhaz's release may have been complicated by the fact he also holds US citizenship.

 An FCDO spokesperson said: "The Tahbaz family have confirmed Morad has been released from Evin prison on furlough and is at their home in Tehran.